During What Phase Of Cell Division Does Nondisjunction Occur

 Mitosis: Nondisjunction in Somatic Cells

 While nondisjunction is most commonly associated with meiosis, it can also occur during mitosis.
 Mitosis is the process by which somatic cells divide to produce two identical daughter cells.
 Nondisjunction in mitosis occurs during anaphase, when the sister chromatids fail to separate correctly.
 This results in one daughter cell with an extra chromosome and one daughter cell missing a chromosome.
-However, unlike nondisjunction in meiosis, which affects all cells of the developing embryo, nondisjunction in mitosis only affects the daughter cells of the single cell in which the error occurred.
+That said, unlike nondisjunction in meiosis, which affects all cells of the developing embryo, nondisjunction in mitosis only affects the daughter cells of the single cell in which the error occurred.

 Factors Influencing Nondisjunction